franciscop/server/README.md

 node .
 ```

-And finally, open your browser on [localhost:3000](http://localhost:3000/) and you should see your server answered 'Hello world!'.
+And finally, open your browser on [localhost:3000](http://localhost:3000/) and you should see your server answering 'Hello world!'.